 Singer Boy George took part in a genealogy series and found an interesting link: his relative was a legendary IRA man executed during the War of Independence.

-The chart-topper featured on BBC's "Who Do You Think You Are" series and was surprised to unearth an Irish link.
+The chart-topper, Boy George, featured on BBC's "Who Do You Think You Are" series in 2018 and was surprised to unearth an Irish link.

-Boy George, real name George Alan O'Dowd, followed his known Irish roots back to his family in Co.
-Tipperary.
+Boy George, real name George Alan O'Dowd, followed his known Irish roots back to his family in County Tipperary.

 The performer was told that Thomas Bryan, a cousin of his grandmother Bridget, was one of the ‘Forgotten 10’ — executed in 1921 for targeting a lorry filled with Black and Tan soldiers.